natdanlia/redmart-front-end/README.md

 This is the backend of RedMart Application where one can buy and sell any items online.

-The backend of the application is found here.
+The backend of the application is found [here](https://github.com/natdanlia/redmart-back-end "RedMart backend")

 Two-minute video presentation of the application is available here.